β Recommended in this article

 Sweating and Water Exposure Reduce Sunscreen Protection

-If you’re sweating, swimming, or wiping your face throughout the day, your sunscreen can wear off more quickly.
+If you're sweating, swimming, or wiping your face throughout the day, your sunscreen can wear off more quickly.
 This is particularly important for acne-prone skin, as UV exposure can darken acne scars, trigger new breakouts, and cause skin irritation.
-Reapplying sunscreen is essential to maintaining the protective barrier throughout the day.

 Preventing Hyperpigmentation and Acne Scars